Simpson's Paradox and the Accuracy-Fluency Tradeoff in Translation: Introduction

 An opposing view of the relationship between accuracy and fluency emerges from the literature on quality estimation.
 Here the common wisdom is that accuracy and fluency are highly correlated and practically indistinguishable to human annotators \cite[but see \citealt{djiako2019lexical}; \citealt{sulem2020semantic}]{callison2007meta,banchs2015adequacy,mathur21}.
 As a result, accuracy and fluency are conflated as a single assessment score in recent WMT General Machine Translation Tasks, with more emphasis given to accuracy than fluency \cite{farhad2021findings,kocmi2022findings,kocmi2023findings}.

-We argue that the conflict between these views is an instance of Simpson's paradox \cite{yuan2021simpson}, which occurs when a relationship at one level of analysis (e.g.\ the corpus level) is reversed at a different level (e.g.\ the segment or sentence level).
-Figure~\ref{fig:simpson} shows how the correlation between accuracy and fluency can be positive over a miniature corpus including translations of three source segments even though the correlation for each individual source segment is negative.
+We argue that the conflict between these views is an instance of Simpson's paradox \cite{yuan2021simpson}, which occurs when a relationship at one level of analysis (e.g.\ the corpus level) disappears or is reversed at a different level (e.g.\ the segment or sentence level).
+Figure~\ref{fig:simpson} shows how the correlation $r_c$ between accuracy and fluency can be positive over a miniature corpus including translations of three source segments even though the correlation $r_s$ for each individual source segment is negative.
 Of the two levels of analysis, the segment level is the appropriate level for understanding how humans and machine translation systems should choose among possible translations of a source segment.
-The central goal of our work is therefore to establish that the correlation between accuracy and fluency is negative at the level of individual source segments.\footnote{Code will be made available upon publication.}
+The central goal of our work is therefore to establish that the correlation between accuracy and fluency is negative at the level of individual source segments.